keywordsalad/thisfieldwas.green/site/_posts/2012-11-07-using-perforce-chronicle-for-application-configuration.md

 local copy of `index.html`, then pasting the entire contents into the associated form in Chronicle.
 I have not tried checking out `index.html` directly from Perforce, and I imagine that any edits would need to be made within Chronicle.
-Github offers an in-browser raw editor, and something like that would be real handy in Chronicle.
+GitHub offers an in-browser raw editor, and something like that would be real handy in Chronicle.

 ### Handling conflicts